-Minimum White Compression: Is similar to Minimum Compression.
+Minimum White Compression: This method is similar to Minimum Compression (Paper Absolute).
 Both rendering intents compress the white point without paper simulation, however, there is an important difference: The Minimum Compression is a rather perceptual rendering that additionally compresses the black point so the maximum dynamic range is utilized without loss of detail in the shadows.
-In contrast, the Minimum White Compression compresses the white point but not the black point, so a close match between source and target color spaces can be achieved.
+In contrast, the Minimum White Compression compresses the white point but not the black point, so a close absolute colorimetric match between source and target color spaces can be achieved.
 This can be useful for the color representation across various media, color matching or printing on slightly differing media.
-It can be regarded as close to absolute colorimetric rendering.
+It can be regarded as close to absolute colorimetric rendering without paper tint simulation.

 Merge: Use two rendering methods, merge them in defined proportions when creating the DeviceLink profile.
 For instance, choose the combination Standard Compression (1st selection, left) and Absolute Compression (2nd selection, right) and set the Merge slider to 75, the corresponding proportions of the two rendering methods are used in the DeviceLink profile when converting files.
-In this example, the gray axis would be 75% adapted to the paper color, without paper color simulation in the highlights and with a simultaneous adaptation of the contrast range in the highlights and shadows.
+In this example, 75% Absolute Compression and 25% Standard Compression results in a gray axis that is 75% adapted to the paper color, without paper color simulation in the highlights and a simultaneous adaptation of the contrast range in the highlights and shadows.